Skip to main content

 EventForge is a configurable event framework for Minecraft servers.

-It lets server owners create timed server events through YAML files, while also giving developers a public API for custom objectives, actions, dialogues, addons, and integrations.
+It lets server owners create timed server events through YAML files, while also giving developers a public API for custom objectives, actions, dialogues, addons, voting, queues, schedules, and integrations.

 The simple idea